 I have told and written stories for as long as I can remember.
 They usually make people laugh, though later, they may realize how serious, even painful, some stories might be.

 As a college teacher, writing and teaching writing are deep rhythms in my life.
 I am in awe at how writing enables my students, and me, to grow, to make sense of the paths we have chosen, will choose, or those we just find ourselves on.

-Most of my creative writing has been about the rigid but confusing universe in which I grew up as an Irish and Italian Catholic girl in the exciting, though sometimes disconcerting, urban and intellectual atmosphere of Cambridge, Massachusetts, in the ’60s.
+Most of my creative writing has been about the rigid but confusing universe in which I grew up as an Irish and Italian Catholic girl in the exciting, though sometimes disconcerting, urban and intellectual atmosphere of Cambridge, Massachusetts, in the ’60s and ’70s.
 My first full-length novel—Dodging Satan: My Irish/Italian, Sometimes Awesome, but Mostly Creepy, Childhood—draws on this material.

 At Purchase College, SUNY, where I am Professor of Literature and Writing, I teach writing at all levels and Irish and Italian-American literature.
 My academic books include The Culture of Reading and the Teaching of English (Modern Language Association Mina Shaughnessy Award) and Reading Our Histories, Understanding Our Culture, among others.
 I’ve co-edited MLA volumes on Teaching Italian American Literature, Film, and Popular Culture and Teaching James Joyce’s Ulysses and written many essays on ways of teaching college students to love reading and writing.